Increase in radius of disc given stresses Solution

 How to Calculate Increase in radius of disc given stresses?

 How to calculate Increase in radius of disc given stresses using this online calculator?
-To use this online calculator for Increase in radius of disc given stresses, enter Circumferential Stress c), Poisson's Ratio (𝛎), Radial Stress r), Modulus Of Elasticity Of Disc (E) & Disc Radius (rdisc) and hit the calculate button.
+To use this online calculator for Increase in radius of disc given stresses, enter Circumferential Stress c), Poisson's Ratio (𝛎), Radial Stress r), Modulus of Elasticity of Disc (E) & Radius of Disc (rdisc) and hit the calculate button.
 Here is how the Increase in radius of disc given stresses calculation can be explained with given input values -> 6.3E+6 = ((80-(0.3*100))/8)*1.

 FAQ